MicrosoftDocs/WSL/WSL/basic-commands.md

 ---
 title: Basic commands for WSL
-description: Reference for the basic commands included with Windows Subsystem for Linux (WSL).
+description: Reference for the basic commands included with Windows Subsystem for Linux (WSL). ms.date: 11/23/2021 ms.topic: article ms.localizationpriority: high
-keywords: wsl, install, BashOnWindows, bash, windows subsystem for linux, install ubuntu on windows, enable WSL2, linux on windows ms.date: 09/27/2021 ms.topic: article ms.localizationpriority: high
 ---

-# Command reference for WSL
+# Basic commands for WSL

-The basic WSL commands below are listed in a format supported by PowerShell or Windows Command Prompt.
+The WSL commands below are listed in a format supported by PowerShell or Windows Command Prompt.
 To run these commands from a Bash / Linux distribution command line, you must replace `wsl` with `wsl.exe`.

-## Basic commands

-The following basic commands are supported after [installing WSL](./install.md).

-### Install
+## Install

 ```powershell
 wsl --install